-J Manson CPFA Executive Manager - Finance 29 September 2021
+Jamie Manson CPFA Executive Manager - Finance 30 June 2021

-Cash Flow Statement for the year ended 31 March 2021
+Cash Flow Statement for year ended 31 March 2021

 This statement shows the changes in cash and cash equivalents of the Council during the financial year.
 It shows how the Council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.